scriptnull/vici/README.md

 echo "payload is $1"
 echo "query is $2"
 ```

+# Security
+For now, all your requests to vici server must contain the VICI_SECRET as a  query parameter or header.

+- query - `POST /do/echoHello?secret=my_simple_vici_secret`
+- header - `X-VICI-SECRET : my_simple_vici_secret`

 # Settings
 vici settings can be changed by changing appropriate environment variables.